 Goodwill and Non-Amortizable Intangible Assets Valuation - We test goodwill and non-amortizable intangible assets for impairment annually or more frequently if events occur that would warrant such review.
 While the company has the option to perform a qualitative assessment for both goodwill and non-amortizable intangible assets to determine if it is more likely than not that an impairment exists, the company elects to perform the quantitative assessment for our annual impairment analysis.
-The impairment analysis involves comparing the fair value of each reporting unit or non-amortizable intangible asset to the carrying value exceeds the fair value, goodwill or a non-amortizable intangible asset is considered impaired.
+The impairment analysis involves comparing the fair value of each reporting unit or non-amortizable intangible asset to the carrying value.
+If the carrying value exceeds the fair value, goodwill or a non-amortizable intangible asset is considered impaired.
 To determine the fair value of goodwill, we primarily use a discounted cash flow model, supported by the market approach using earnings multiples of comparable global and local companies within the tobacco industry.
 At December 31, 2018, the carrying value of our goodwill was \$7.2 billion, which is related to ten reporting units, each of which consists of a group of markets with similar economic characteristics.
 The estimated fair value of each of our ten reporting units exceeded the carrying value as of December 31, 2018.
-To determine the fair value of non-amortizable intangible assets, we primarily use a discounted cash flow model that the fair value of our non-amortizable intangible assets, we primarily use a discounted cash flow model that the fair value of our non-amortizable intangible assets exceeded the carrying value.
+To determine the fair value of non-amortizable intangible assets, we primarily use a discounted cash flow model applying the relief-from-royalty method.
+We concluded that the fair value of our nonamortizable intangible assets exceeded the carrying value.
 These discounted cash flow models include management assumptions relevant for forecasting operating cash flows, which are subject to changes in business conditions, such as volumes and prices, costs to produce, discount rates and estimated capital needs.
-Management considers historical experience and all available information at the time the fair values are estimated, and we believe these assumptions are consistent with the assumptions a hypothetical marketplace participan
+Management considers historical experience and all available information at the time the fair values are estimated, and we believe these assumptions are consistent with the assumptions a hypothetical marketplace participant would use.
+Since the March 28, 2008, spin-off from Altria Group, Inc., we have not recorded a charge to earnings for an impairment of goodwill or non-amortizable intangible assets.